zhoulujue/DotsPageIndicatorVertical/README.md

 # The vertical version of DotsPageIndicator
-DotsPageIndicator provides an animated array of dots indicating the active current page in horizontal direction *only*.
+The Android Wear built-in DotsPageIndicator provides an animated array of dots indicating the active current page in horizontal direction *only*.

 But a GirdView can be scrolled both vertically and horizontally.

-The DotsPageIndicatorVertical make it possible to indicating vertical scrolling pages.
+The DotsPageIndicatorVertical make it possible to indicate vertical scrolling pages.

-# Import In Android Studio
+## Import In Android Studio

 	repositories {
 		jCenter()